sv222/cloud-engineer-interview-questions/README.md

 Elastic Load Balancing (ELB) is a service that distributes traffic across multiple AWS resources, such as EC2 instances, Auto Scaling groups, and containers.
 ELB helps to improve the performance, availability, and scalability of web applications.

-ELB can be used to distribute traffic across multiple AZs in a region, or across multiple regions.
+ELB can be used to distribute traffic across multiple AZs in a region; for routing across multiple regions, services such as AWS Global Accelerator or Route 53 are used.
 ELB also provides features such as health checks, sticky sessions, and automatic scaling to help customers to manage their traffic load.

 ### What is Amazon Elastic Beanstalk, and how does it work?